 Empowering Your Team to Make Decisions

 I don’t know about your business, but in mine, everyone feels the need to “run everything by me”.
-That may be out of insecurity on their part, it may be out of poor ability to delegate on my part, or perhaps it’s partly because of their fear of reprisals.
-Being away forces my team allows my team to make decisions without hand holding and therefore grow as leaders – taking ownership of their respective responsibilities.
+That may be out of insecurity on their part, it may be out of the poor ability to delegate on my part, or perhaps it’s partly because of their fear of reprisals.
+Being away allows my team to make decisions without hand-holding and therefore grow as leaders – taking ownership of their respective responsibilities.
 It also answers the question of, “Am I training my team adequately?”
-Have I given them the skills and tools and support required to do their jobs.
-I have worked diligently for the last several years to create a business where I am not the decision maker for every little problem.
+Have I given them the skills and tools and support required to do their jobs?
+I have worked diligently for the last several years to create a business where I am not the decision-maker for every little problem.
 Depending on the size of your business, this could be a really bad idea.
 But as you move from a mom and pop clinic to a business, it becomes inevitable if you are going to continue to grow.
 Growth is inversely proportional to control.
 You cannot have both.
-You cannot make every decision, be part of every conversation, be the go to person for every problem and simultaneously grow.
+You cannot make every decision, be part of every conversation, be the go-to person for every problem, and simultaneously grow.
 That is why most small businesses stay small.
 What’s the pulse in your business?
 How are you doing?
 It’s worth taking the time to think about it.